 - The Test Collection will be maintained in a closed file, with limited access by authorized faculty members and students.

-- Division Chairs will submit a list of faculty who are authorized to us the Test Collection and who have classes requiring use of the Test Collection.
+- Division Chairs will submit a list of faculty who are authorized to use the Test Collection and who have classes requiring use of the Test Collection.

-- Each trimester, these authorized faculty members will be asked to
+- Each semester, these authorized faculty members will be asked to

 - Submit a list of students in each class who may have access to the test collection

-- Submit a list of the tests to be used in each class so that priorities can se based on need and expected usage.
+- Submit a list of the tests to be used in each class so that priorities can be based on need and expected usage.